- Jun 1, 2023

 There is a reason why tech giants like Google, Microsoft and Samsung have offices in Ukraine.
 The quality of tech services in Ukraine is terrific.

-Another proof of the sector’s quality is the ever-increasing number of Ukrainian unicorn companies, including Grammarly, GitLab, People.ai, Preply, RefaceAI and others.
+Let's discuss another proof of the sector’s quality.
+It is the ever-increasing number of Ukrainian unicorn companies.
+Examples are Grammarly, GitLab, People.ai, Preply and RefaceAI.

 3. The tech industry is booming

-The Ukrainian tech industry is thriving.
-One of the reasons is the high number of IT graduates – Ukraine produces 53% more graduates than France, 70% more than the UK and around 5 times more than Italy.
+The Ukrainian tech industry is booming.
+One of the reasons is the high number of IT graduates.
+Ukraine produces 53% more IT graduates than France.
+It is 70% more than the UK and around 5 times more than Italy.

 4. Favourable tax regime

-To attract investors, Ukraine adopted various tax benefits and incentives.
-Thus, at the beginning of February 2022, Diia City was launched, praised by V. Zelenskyy as “one of the best tax and legal regimes on the planet”.
+To attract investors, Ukraine adopted tax benefits and incentives.
+Thus, at the beginning of February 2022, the Ukrainian government launched Diia City.
+V. Zelenskyy praised it as “one of the best tax and legal regimes on the planet”.

-If you happen to require IT services, consider Softkit.
-We are experienced in providing high-quality tech services to EU businesses under B2B contracts.
+If you need IT services, consider Softkit.
+We have vast experience providing tech services to EU businesses under B2B contracts.

 Conclusion

-We advise you to consult a contractor lawyer if you intend to hire a contractor.
-If you consider employing a remote contractor, hiring from abroad is a wise move – it can bring you better value for your money and shield you from many legal risks.
+If you want to hire a contractor, talk to a contractor lawyer first.
+If you need a remote contractor, hiring from abroad is a wise move.
+It brings you better value for your money.
+And it shields you from many legal risks.

 FAQ